EricWardner/ECE281_CE3/README.md

         &nbsp;&nbsp;&nbsp;&nbsp;-1/10ns, freq = 1/period <br />
 **What value would we set to simulate a 50MHz clock?** <br />
        &nbsp;&nbsp;&nbsp;&nbsp;-1/t = 50,000,000, 20ns <br />
+####Documentation
+C3C Tyler Spence helped be realize that a Mealy machine is dependant on both the state and the input.